data61/anonlink-client/docs/devops.rst

 Azure Pipeline
 --------------

-``anonlnik-client`` is automatically built and tested using Azure Pipeline for Windows environment, in the project `Anonlink <https://dev.azure.com/data61/Anonlink>`
+``anonlink-client`` is automatically built and tested using Azure Pipeline for Windows environment, in the project `Anonlink <https://dev.azure.com/data61/Anonlink>`

 Two pipelines are available: